Accrual

 A variation is any change to the scope, time or price of the contract — additional work, an omission, a time extension, a rate change, or a provisional-sum adjustment — that needs to be agreed and documented to keep the contract intact.

 Variations are where margin slips silently.
-A verbal yes on site without paperwork is a variation the head contractor cannot claim; a missed time extension is a missed defence against liquidated damages.
+A verbal yes on site without paperwork is a variation that cannot be claimed; a missed time extension is a missed defence against liquidated damages.